chenghanc/alpr-unconstrained/README.md

 # ALPR using trained OCR model on custom dataset

-This repository contains the author's trained OCR model on custom dataset
+This repository performs the License Plate Recognition based on this [project](https://github.com/sergiomsilva/alpr-unconstrained).
+The only modification is the OCR Detection, which is trained on private dataset.

 ## Overview of ALPR Procedure